-Thanks to its ideal growing conditions and other factors, California grows more than 80% of the world’s almonds and accounts for 99% of domestic supply.1 This creates a comparative advantage, which in turn creates economic value, not just for farmers but for California as a whole, by creating jobs and strengthening the state’s economy.
+Thanks to its ideal growing conditions and other factors, California grows 80% of the world’s almonds and accounts for 99% of domestic supply.1 This creates a comparative advantage, which in turn creates economic value, not just for farmers but for California as a whole, by creating jobs and strengthening the state’s economy.

 These jobs are generated across multiple industries resulting in more than $21 billion gross revenue across all industries in California, adding about $11 billion dollars to the size of the state’s total economy.3

-California Almond farmers and processors are part of the fabric of their local communities, serving on local boards and supporting local schools, businesses as well as civic and religious organizations.
-Data from the California Almond Sustainability Program indicates that nearly 85% of almond farmers donate their time and money to local organizations.4
+California almond farmers and processors are part of the fabric of their local communities, serving on local boards and supporting local schools, businesses as well as civic and religious organizations.
+Data from the California almond Sustainability Program indicates that nearly 85% of almond farmers donate their time and money to local organizations.4

 1. Almond Board of California and INC (International Nut and Dried Fruit Council).
 The Cracker.
 2014.

 2. University of California Agricultural Issues Center.
 The Economic Impacts of the California Almond Industry.
 December 2014.

 3. University of California, Agricultural Issues Center.
 The Economic Impacts of the California Almond Industry.
 December 2014.